slorkowski/OEE-SMIP-App/README.md

 # OEE-SMIP-App

 A GraphQL-based web App for the CESMII SM Innovation Platform.
+For an Overview and Video, https://marketplace.cesmii.net/library/cesmii-oee-app

 This app uses a ThinkIQ Library, including standard Type definitions (available in the CESMII Cloud Library) that computes OEE, and its component functions, for any equipment (given a few key datapoints).
 Import the Library (in the smip folder) to get started in the SMIP.
 Then, bind tags to the datpoints shown below.
 Required